rescript-lang/rescript-vscode/PROJECT_HEURISTICS.md

 # Project heuristics

-Vscode and vim need to be able to detect the correct location of the `.compiler.log` and `bsc.exe` for diagnostics and formatting.
+Vscode and vim need to be able to detect the correct location of the `.compiler.log`, `bsc.exe` and `bsb` for diagnostics and formatting.
 Different project layouts result into different locations.
-The aim of this document is to formalize the different cases and specify where the editor tooling should search for `.compiler.log` and `bsc.exe`
+The aim of this document is to formalize the different cases and specify where the editor tooling should search for `.compiler.log`, `bsc.exe` and `bsb`

 ## Heuristics